Sara Umga Pass Trek

 Sara Umga Pass Trek Overview

+The Sara Umga Pass Trek also begins in the village of Tosh.
 The Tosh is a feeder valley of the popular Parvati Valley which leads to the Pin Parvati Pass.
 The Tosh Nallah meets the Parbati river at Pulga coming from the North.
 The Tosh valley is initially narrow but as you progress higher the valley starts to open up and you cross several beautiful meadows.
 At the head of the valley is the Tosh Glacier surrounded by some well known peaks: Papasura (6451m) & White Sail (6446m).
 After crossing Sara Umga Pass, you descend into Lahaul valley.

 This is a custom departure tour and so please write to us for prices and more info on this trek.